The Best 1-Ton Pickup Trucks [2024 Comparison]

 Ford F-350 Super Duty

-The F-350 Super Duty is a larger model than the F-250 with a higher towing capacity ranging from 12,000 to 18,000 lbs.
+The F-350 Super Duty is a larger model than the F-250 with a higher towing capacity ranging from 17,500 lbs. to 32,600 lbs., depending on the engine type, drivetrain, and cab.
 This truck comes with the option of dual rear wheels, gasoline or turbo diesel V8 engines, and high payload capacities.
+Ford overhauled the 2023 design of the Ford F-350, so there are only a few minor modifications to the 2024 vehicles, including navigation that comes standard on XLT Premium packages and higher.
 If you have a lot to tow, this is a great option.
 Safety features include:

 Chevrolet Silverado 3500 HD

 Also known as the Chevy Silverado 3500 Chassis Cab, this truck has a stronger frame featuring high-strength steel and heavy duty axles.
 This model was made to work with a variety of bodies, including service and utility, dump, flatbed, and more.
-The Silverado’s safety features include:
+New features and updates for 2024 include a more powerful optional diesel engine, updated exterior styling, and a 13.4โ touchscreen for the LT trims and higher.

 GMC Sierra 3500 HD

-GMC’s Sierra 3500 shares a lot of the same features as the Chevy Silverado 3500.
+GMCโs Sierra 3500 shares a lot of the same features as the Chevy Silverado 3500.
 However, the exterior may look a bit different.
-GMC’s model is less rugged but still boasts similar features and benefits as the Chevy.
-Safety features include:
+GMCโs model is less rugged but still boasts similar features and benefits as the Chevy.
+The 2024 models have updated exteriors and interiors, more technology, and improved engine braking.
+Active safety features now come standard, and adaptive cruise control is now available.

 1-Ton Pickup Trucks Comparison Table